Pro Tips: Types of Whitewater Rafts

 The Hyside Mini-Max is a favorite of many.
 Some people will even strap on a tiny frame and grab their oars to row these down the river.

 Rafting is similar to car camping meaning you can take everything, even the kitchen sink.
-With a wide range of lengths you will typically find the gear boat to be in the 16'-18' range.
+With a wide range of lengths you will typically find the gear raftt to be in the 16'-18' range.

-A gear boat is typically outfitted with a larger cooler (sometimes multiple), dry boxes, and ample storage space for the tables, chairs, kitchen gear, and space for large dry bags.
+A gear raft is typically outfitted with a larger cooler (sometimes multiple), dry boxes, and ample storage space for the tables, chairs, kitchen gear, and space for large dry bags.
 Some gear boats are used only for hauling gear down stream while others are set up to take a few passengers up front.

 While they look quite different, catarafts share many similarities to rafts.
 There are big 16' - 18' catarafts that haul great like a gear boat.
 Additionally, there are 12' - 14' ones that are fun for harder rivers and/or with light overnight gear.
 There are even small 8'-12' ones that are like a mini raft (keep reading to learn about "shredders").